-We heard Bella’s car roar up the drive, we heard her key in the lock; we were listening.
+We heard Laura’s car roar up the drive, we heard her key in the lock.
+We were listening.

 ‘So?’ we asked, in unison.

-His mother intervened; she waded in.
-Bella cried, asked for Boyfriend to join her in leaving.
-Mother said No.
+His mother intervened, she waded in.
+Laura cried, asked The Boyfriend to join her in leaving.
+Mother said No!

 Wedding arrangements were cancelled.
 Telephone calls were made.
-Conversation and shared tears with our family and friends.
+Conversation and shared tears with family and friends.

-She was bereft.
-My heart broke for my daughter into a thousand tiny pieces, and would never be whole again.
+Laura was bereft.
+My heart broke for my daughter into a thousand tiny pieces, would it ever be whole again?

-Bella threw out keepsakes, cleared her bottom drawer–items she had collected for her new life as a married woman.
+Laura threw out keepsakes, cleared her bottom drawer of the items she had collected for her new life as a married woman.

 So was this the turning point?
-Did this experience turn my daughter into a full-blown alcoholic?
+Did this experience of rejection turn my daughter into a full-blown alcoholic?

 Her self-esteem was torn.